Book Doctor

 Mr. Ngoma Cephas Muli from Malawi, underwent a Laparoscopic Removal of Liver Cyst, under the supervision of Dr. TLVD.
 Prasad Babu, Senior Consultant Surgical Gastroenterologist, Bariatric & Advanced Laparoscopic Surgeon, Yashoda Hospitals, Hyderabad.

-“When I tested positive for COVID-19 I decided to book the Home Quarantine...
+My wife and I were tested positive for COVID-19 and decided to book the Home...